redballoonio/faq-plugin/readme.txt

 === RB FAQ Output ===
 Contributors: markredballoon, redballoondesignltd
-Tags: Frequently asked questions, faqs, faq, questions and answers Requires at least: 4.3
+Tags: Frequently asked questions, faqs, faq, questions and answers, customisation Requires at least: 4.3
 Tested up to: 4.8
 Stable tag: 4.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin for managing and displaying Frequently asked questions using a custom post type.
+A simple lightweight plugin for managing and displaying Frequently asked questions using a custom post type.

 == Description ==

-A plugin for managing and displaying Frequently asked questions using a custom post type.
-The faqs are output using a shortcode and can be divided into multiple categories.
-The questions and/or categories can be collapsable.
+A simple lightweight plugin for managing and displaying Frequently asked questions using a custom post type.
+The faqs are output using a shortcode and can be divided into multiple categories allowing you to manage the output of individual questions or categories across your site, output the entire list.
+The questions and/or categories can be collapsable, making them easier to view.
+The output from this plugin comes mostly unstyled, allowing for maximum customisation using css.

-The output from this plugin comes mostly with very basic styles, allowing for maximum customisation using css.
-The background and colours can be altered on an options page with a live preview of the output.
+The background and text colours can be altered on an options page with a live preview of the output.

-The faqs can be categoriesed to display different questions on different pages or add headings.

 = Shortcode examples =